-For most people the end result is that they are left with a weekly allowance of £24.90 after paying charges.
-The most that anyone has to pay is the full fee for the home - though you will not have to pay for care provided by a registered nurse; this will be funded by the NHS.
-Typical care home fees excluding registered nursing care are over £550 per week - more for specialist services - but you will only pay this much if you can afford to do so.
+For most people the end result is that they are left with a weekly allowance of £30.65 after paying charges.
+The most that anyone has to pay is the full fee for the home - though you will not have to pay for care provided by a registered nurse, which is funded by the NHS.
+Typical weekly care home fees without nursing costs are between £816 and £960 - more for specialist services - but you will only pay this much if you can afford to do so.

-You can keep some kinds of income on top of the £24.90 allowance, if you get them:
+You can keep some kinds of income on top of the £30.65 allowance, if you get them:

-Mobility elements of Disability Living Allowance or Personal Independence Payment

-- War Pension Scheme payments except Constant Attendance Allowance payments, and the first £10 per week of War Widows and War Widowers pension - Any money which you earn from working while you are in the home (though this may affect any social security benefits which you get)
+- Mobility elements of Disability Living Allowance or Personal Independence Payment - War Pension Scheme payments except Constant Attendance Allowance payments, and the first £10 per week of War Widows and War Widowers pension - Any money which you earn from working while you are in the home (though this may affect any social security benefits which you get)

-What about my savings and investments?
+■ What about my savings and investments?